christianbirchler-org/sdc-testing-competition/COMPETITION.md

 | RAM       | 8 GB            |
 | OS        | Ubuntu/Linux    |
 | Network   | no Internet     |

+The competitors have to make sure that their tools will work on the abovementioned specifications.

 ## Tool Submission